A laptop on a couch in a sunlit apartment, ready to buy renters insurance online.

 Liability coverage is your financial backup if someone is accidentally injured in your home.
 It’s a common myth that your landlord’s insurance will cover this, but their policy only protects the building itself—not you or your guests.
 If a friend slips in your kitchen or your dog bites a visitor, you could be held responsible for their medical bills or even legal fees.
 That’s where liability protection steps in.
 Most standard policies offer a baseline amount, but you should consider your assets and lifestyle.
 If you entertain often or have significant savings, choosing a higher limit provides a stronger safety net.
 It’s an affordable way to get serious protection for what matters most.

-Picking Your Deductible
+How to Choose Your Deductible

 Your deductible is the amount of money you agree to pay out of pocket before your insurance coverage begins to pay on a claim.
 Think of it as your share of the repair or replacement cost.
 You get to choose this amount, and it directly affects your premium—the price you pay for your policy.
 Here’s the trade-off: a lower deductible means you’ll pay less if you have a claim, but your monthly premium will be higher.
 A higher deductible will lower your monthly payment, but you’ll be responsible for more of the cost upfront after an incident.
 The right choice depends on your budget and what you could comfortably afford to pay in an emergency.